Dianomi 2 Year Fixed Term -

 Once your interest payments kick in, you’ll need to start paying a fee of 1.75%, rising each year by any increase in the Retail Prices Index (RPI), plus 1%.
 This could add a significant chunk to your monthly outgoings.

-If you’ve enjoyed significant price growth or your circumstances have changed, you might be ready to make the move elsewhere – perhaps into a larger period property rather than a new-build.
+If you’ve enjoyed significant price growth or your circumstances have changed, you might be ready to make a move elsewhere – perhaps into a larger home.

-In this scenario, you could sell your home and pay o the equity loan in full.
+In this scenario, you could sell your home and repay o the equity loan in full.

-Whether you should do this depends on your personal plans and your local market, as settling the loan could wipe out your equity, preventing you from progressing up the property ladder outside Help to Buy.
+Whether you should do this depends on your personal plans and the local property market.
+Settling the loan could wipe out your equity, preventing you from progressing up the property ladder outside Help to Buy.

 At the end of January, Skipton Building Society launched a new range of remortgage products for Help to Buy users who want to pay o their equity loans.